Skip to main content

 Sources

-- On Messinian evaporites and Levantine salt tectonics, and on post-glacial sea-level change and submerged-landscape archaeology, the general marine-geology literature of the eastern Mediterranean.
-Specific basin claims attributed above to the expedition (the one-mile subsidence figure, the twelve-meter silt survey, the salt up-thrust assessment) are reported as expedition material and re-verifiable against that literature.
+• On Messinian evaporites and Levantine salt tectonics, and on the change in sea level after the last ice age and the archaeology of submerged landscapes, the general marine geology literature of the eastern Mediterranean.
+Specific basin claims attributed above to the expedition (the figure of one mile of subsidence, the survey of twelve meters of silt, the assessment of salt upthrusts) are reported as expedition material and open to checking against that literature.

 Confidence and Evidence

-- Evidence rating: MODERATE.
-The textual claim is specific and coherent, and the geological setting is permissive, but no field result has confirmed a man-made structure, and the leading natural explanation for the most prominent seabed features is salt tectonics.
+• Evidence rating: MODERATE.
+The textual claim is specific and coherent, and the geological setting is permissive, but no field result has confirmed an artificial structure, and the leading natural explanation for the most prominent seabed features is salt tectonics.

-- Basis: The Urantia Book places the first Eden on a westward-projecting eastern-Mediterranean peninsula with a twenty-seven-mile neck (73:3.4) and describes its gradual tectonic submergence (73:7.1), framed as a natural occurrence (73:7.2), and it locates the submerged first Eden under the eastern Mediterranean while distinguishing it from the Dalamatian relic under the Persian Gulf (78:7.7).
-The Levantine Basin's triple-plate subduction setting, Messinian salt geology, and twelve-meter silt cover make subsidence plausible and evidence-loss expected.
-The Sarmast and Bates expeditions produced suggestive but unconfirmed readings, one null camera result, and a natural salt-up-thrust counter-explanation.
-The Atlantis resonance supports a seeded-memory hypothesis, not a proven identification.
+• Basis: The Urantia Book places the first Eden on a peninsula projecting westward from the eastern Mediterranean with a neck twenty seven miles wide (73:3.4) and describes its gradual tectonic submergence (73:7.1), framed as a natural occurrence (73:7.2), and it locates the submerged first Eden under the eastern Mediterranean while distinguishing it from the Dalamatian relic under the Persian Gulf (78:7.7).
+The Levantine Basin's three plate subduction setting, Messinian salt geology, and twelve meters of silt make subsidence plausible and the loss of evidence expected.
+The Sarmast and Bates expeditions produced suggestive but unconfirmed readings, one null camera result, and a natural counter explanation from salt.
+The Atlantis resonance supports the hypothesis of a seeded memory, not a proven identification.

 What to Read Next